We’re in the middle of a big generational change in the United States.

 What’s the first thing you think of when you read the word Millennial?
 Is it the word phone?
 If not, do phones and mobile devices at least come to mind pretty quickly?

-If you’re training system isn’t online, you’re way behind the curve.
+If you’re safety training system isn’t online, you’re already way behind the curve.
 But even online training that’s not available via mobile devices (and optimized for viewing with mobile devices) is not up to snuff for this generation.
 Remember, they do a lot of stuff with their phones.
 They’re going to expect mobile safety training, too.

-Make sure your safety training system includes mobile compatibility that allows your workers to easily search, launch, view, complete and even later refer to their safety training materials, as the mobile safety training apps below demonstrate.
+Make sure your safety training system includes mobile compatibility that allows your workers to easily search, launch, view, complete, and even later refer to their safety training materials, as the mobile safety training apps below demonstrate.